sealx017/SpaceBF/README.md

 ## Install and load SpaceBF

 We install and load the developmental version of SpaceBF from GitHub.
-You will need to install packages ‘MERINGUE’ (<https://github.com/JEFworks-Lab/MERINGUE>), ‘SpaGene’ (<https://github.com/liuqivandy/SpaGene>), and ‘ComplexHeatmap’ (<https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html>),
+We will need to install packages ‘MERINGUE’ (<https://github.com/JEFworks-Lab/MERINGUE>), ‘SpaGene’ (<https://github.com/liuqivandy/SpaGene>), and ‘ComplexHeatmap’ (<https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html>),